 Building software has always been complicated but as the digital space expands to bring into its fold virtually every industry and massive user base, the involved complexities and their size too have shot up proportionally.
 An average mobile app these days can easily have upwards of 50K lines of code and if you are dealing in enterprise or cloud solutions, you can expect that figure to rise substantially.
 To make this worse, developers these days often work in cross-functional teams with tight deadlines- thus fostering the perfect breeding ground to commit mistakes.

 While making mistakes in such an environment is fairly easy, detecting them during the test phase can be incredibly tough.
 It simply requires superhuman abilities to detect bugs in codes stretching to tens of thousands of lines.
 That’s exactly what we are here to suggest- AI-enabled testing tools.
 And we aren’t just referring to the syntax but bugs caused due to mistakes semantics.
-These ML-capable tools are already used by top app development firms and would shape the next phase of smart coding practices.
+These ML-capable tools are already used by top app development companies in India and would shape the next phase of smart coding practices.

 If you have used Microsoft’s Visual Studio, you must have come across IntelliCode most widely known for its code completion feature.
 This tool has been trained by examining thousands of 100-star-rated projects on GitHub to learn the best coding practices and brings that experience to your personal coding environment.
 It learns your coding style and then offers corresponding recommendations.
 Not only would it find bugs and fix the missing variables but also format your code to make it look consistent in the larger program.